Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Evaluation

-\paragraph{Dynamics between \textsc{Under-Unlearning} and \textsc{Over-Unlearning}.} We next show how \textsc{Under-Unlearning} and \textsc{Over-Unlearning} interacts in different MU algorithms.
+\para{Dynamics between \textsc{Under-Unlearning} and \textsc{Over-Unlearning}.} We next show how \textsc{Under-Unlearning} and \textsc{Over-Unlearning} interacts in different MU algorithms, as well as how the bounds we derived in Theorem \ref{th:un-bound} and \ref{th:ov-bound} perform.
 We plot the TPRs of \texttt{Apollo} under different search space $\mathcal{B}_{T \cdot \varepsilon} (x)$ for Conj. \ref{conj:under} and \ref{conj:over}.
 In our experiments, we fix $\varepsilon = 1.0$ and test for steps $t \leq 50$.
 The sub-figures along the X- and Y-axis represent the TPRs for either conjecture at each step, while the heatmap represents the TPRs where a sample is deemed positive if and only if \emph{one} conjecture holds.
 The results are shown in Fig. \ref{fig:dynamic}.

 Recall our results on TPRs at low FPRs from Table \ref{tab:attack-low-fpr}, here; when our proposed \texttt{Apollo} attack is successful, a clear pattern emerges from the True Positive distributions.
-For \textbf{GA} and \textbf{SFR-on}, \textsc{Under-Unlearning} and \textsc{Over-Unlearning} are confined to specific distributions of $d(x^\prime, x)$, as evidenced by the low-TPR regions close to the axes. \textsc{Under-Unlearning} is local, while \textsc{Over-Unlearning} is non-local (requires more steps).
-For the unsuccessful attack against \textbf{SalUn}, \textsc{Over-Unlearning} is near uniformly distributed, while \textsc{Under-Unlearning} is scarce.
+For successful attacks like \textbf{GA} (Fig. \ref{sfig:dynamic-GA}) and \textbf{SFR-on} (Fig. \ref{sfig:dynamic-SFRon}), \textsc{Under-Unlearning} and \textsc{Over-Unlearning} are bounded in local regions of $\| x - x^\prime \|$, as evidenced by the low-TPR regions close to the axes, confirming the results in Theorem \ref{th:un-bound} and \ref{th:ov-bound}.
+For the unsuccessful attack against \textbf{BT} (Fig. \ref{sfig:dynamic-BT}) and \textbf{SalUn} (Fig. \ref{sfig:dynamic-SalUn}), \textsc{Over-Unlearning} is near uniformly distributed, while \textsc{Under-Unlearning} is scarce, we postulate that the regulations of the unlearning algorithms violates the assumption of local Lipschitz condition (Lemma \ref{lemma:margin-Lip}).
 This indicates that different MU algorithms have distinctively different effects on the decision space of the model, which can be utilized as defense against \texttt{Apollo}.